carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 ---
-title: "Starting a metagenomics project"
+title: "Starting a Metagenomics Project"
 teaching: 10 minutes
 exercises: 0
 questions:
 - "How do you plan a metagenomic experiment?"
+- "How a metagenomis project can look like?"
 objectives:
 - "Learn the difference between shotgun and amplicon metagenomics."
 - "Undestand the importance of metadata."